alguadam/AzurePoliciesLab/Exercise-02/README.md

 In this Task, you will create a custom policy in an ARM Template that will deny deploying Storage Accounts allowing HTTP traffic

-**Step 1 - Create the ARM Template for the Policy Definition in your Azure DevOps Repo**
+**Step 1 - Create the ARM Template for the Policy Definition in your Azure DevOps / Github Repo**

 The policy will be defined in an ARM Template with the schema for [subscription deployments](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#template-format)